jwuphysics/xSAGA/README.md

 Redshifts from the [Satellites Around Galactic Analogs (SAGA) Survey](https://ui.adsabs.harvard.edu/abs/2021ApJ...907...85M/abstract) comprise the training set labels.
 While the SAGA Stage II redshifts are publicly available [online](https://sagasurvey.org/), we use a proprietary redshift catalog that will be released in a future SAGA paper.

-After we have trained the CNN, we can make predictions for a test data set of 4.4 million photometrically selected candidates in SDSS/Legacy Survey (see paper for details).
-The CNN identifies over 100,000 galaxies as low-redshift candidates
+After we have trained the CNN, we can make predictions for a data set of 4.4 million photometrically selected candidates in SDSS/Legacy Survey (see paper for details).
+The CNN identifies over 100,000 objects as probable low-redshift galaxies, vastly exceeding the number of spectroscopically confirmed low-redshift galaxies in existing surveys (e.g., SDSS, GAMA, or SAGA).

 ## Results